 How to Obtain a Pharmacy Technician Certificate

-The pathway to obtaining a pharmacy technician certificate begins with completing the training requirements.
-To complete the training requirements, the applicant must first obtain a pharmacy technician candidate registration.
+The pathway to obtaining a pharmacy technician certificate begins with completing the education and training requirements.
+To complete the education and training requirements, the applicant must first obtain a pharmacy technician candidate registration.
 The candidate registration is a training credential; it authorizes the candidate to perform professional functions in a pharmacy under the supervision of a pharmacist while the candidate is training to become a pharmacy technician.
 The registration is valid for a limited period of time - two years - and it is not renewable.
 When the candidate has completed the training requirements, the candidate may then apply for the pharmacy technician certificate.
 The candidate need not wait until the registration has expired; as soon as the requirements have been completed, the candidiate may submit their application for the pharmacy technician certificate.

 Pharmacy Technician Candidate Registration